 - Their life experience bringing potential perspective bias

 Still, jurors tend to weigh eyewitness accounts heavily, even though there have been several studies showing that such accounts can be unreliable and vulnerable to suggestion.
 But there’s another type of evidence that almost always takes precedence when it comes to swaying jurors: video.

 “Video almost always trumps eyewitness accounts,” Zipperle said.
-You can read more about the use of video in legal proceedings in this three-part series.

 The strongest cases, however, are built using an interlocking combination of eyewitness accounts and corroborating video.
 To do that, it’s best to get to the scene as soon as possible — before witnesses wander away, before memory fades or alters, and before the evidence is literally swept away.

 “The company should have every version of the event that’s out there,” Zipperle said.
 “And, hopefully, they all match.”

 Among the key witnesses in such cases is the company driver.
 In his decades of gathering testimony, Zipperle has found that drivers’ accounts generally fall into three categories.
 With severe accidents, some drivers may suffer trauma and not be able to recall what happened.
 Others will try to protect themselves and tell the least damaging version of the events, which will likely conflict with other witness testimony and, if available, any video evidence.
 This second category can spell trouble, especially if the driver has given the flawed version of the event to the police that will later be refuted.